-5 questions about ESG investing
+4 questions about sustainable and responsible investing

 2. How do I know if a company is sustainable?

-By opting for an intermittent investment plan you can start with an amount of €25 per month.
-With this approach, you regularly deposit an amount in a sustainable fund.
+By opting for a periodic investment plan, you can start with an amount of 10 euros per month.
+With this plan, you will be making regular deposits into a sustainable and responsible fund.

 4. What about the return on ESG investing?

 The overwhelming majority of research in this area has concluded that there is a positive link between the financial performance of companies and their ESG policy.

-Moreover, companies that choose a sustainable approach have a better chance of survival over the longer term.
-This is due to the fact that they are exposed to fewer risks.
-A company with a transparent purchasing policy has less chance of being involved in a bribery scandal.
-To name just two examples: organisations that innovate to reduce the ecological footprint of their factories can count on more support from their customers.
+Companies choosing a sustainable approach also have a better chance of survival over the longer term.
+This is because they are exposed to less risk.
+Two examples of reduced risk include: a company with a transparent purchasing policy having less chance of being involved in a bribery scandal; and organisations that innovate to reduce the ecological footprint of their factories being able to count on more support from their customers.

 Would you like to learn more?